datlife/tensorflow-on-nvidia-jetson/build_from_source.md

 #### Basic Requirements
 * Time.
 This process might take you hours.
-* An external memory as swap disk.
+* An external memory as swap disk. (a USB stick is fine.)
 * NVIDIA Jetson TK1 + Ubuntu 14.04.1

 #### Summary